lehcode/n8n-deploy/docs/configuration.md

 ## Configuration Guide

-n8n-deploy offers multiple configuration methods to suit different environments and use cases.
+n8n-deploy uses a local SQLite database to store workflow paths, server links, and SSL settings.
+Configuration can come from CLI flags, the database, or environment variables.

 ## 🔧 Configuration Methods